yusiang/Atlas-Messenger-iOS/README.md

 #### Cloning & Preparing the Project

-Once you have installed the pre-requisites, you can proceed with cloning and configuring the project by executing the following commands in your terminal:
+Once you have installed the prerequisites, you can proceed with cloning and configuring the project by executing the following commands in your terminal:

 ```sh
 $ git clone https://github.com/layerhq/Atlas-Messenger-iOS.git